Python3pkg/MyRPC/doc/binarycodec.rst

 BinaryCodec implementation notes
 ================================

-BinaryCodec has the following implementation details/limits:
+BinaryCodec has the following implementation details and limits:

 * Message type is 8 bits.
 * Field identifiers are 16 bits.